platformsh/platformsh-docs/docs/src/languages/php/_index.md

 That installs `platformsh/client` from the specified repository url as a global dependency.

-For example, to install the `platform/client 2.x-dev` client from a custom repository in addition to composer 2, you can use:
+For example, to install the `platform/client 2.x-dev` library from a custom repository and also Composer 2, use the following:

 ```yaml {location=".platform.app.yaml"}
     dependencies: